openlawteam/docs/docs/markup-language/README.md

 ## Identity and Signatures

 OpenLaw also provides tools that enable you to electronically sign an agreement and store those electronic signatures on the Ethereum blockchain.
-If you intend to build a template to leverage this functionality, you will need to include a specialized "identity" variable in the text of the template.
-The identity variable indicates that a party should sign the agreement and will enable you to send an email to the signatory for signature.
+If you intend to build a template to leverage this functionality, you will need to include a specialized Identity variable in the text of the template.
+The Identity variable indicates that a party should sign the agreement and will enable you to send an email notification to the party to review and sign the agreement.

 ### Basic Identity

-To create an "identity" for signature, all you need to do is add `: Identity` after a variable name: `[[Signatory Email: Identity]]`.
+To create an Identity variable for signature, all you need to do is add `: Identity` after a variable name: `[[Signatory Email: Identity]]`.

 ```
 **[[PartyA | Uppercase]]**